My mother's maids, when they did sew and spin,

 Live in delight even as thy lust would,

-It irketh straight and by itself doth fade.
+It irketh strait and by itself doth fade.

 A small thing it is that may thy mind appease.